EdAbel/setlist-variety/README.md

-# Setlist Variety

-Greatest Hits Versus Deep Cuts: Exploring Variety in Set-lists Across Artists and Musical Genres.
+# Greatest Hits Versus Deep Cuts: Exploring Variety in Set-lists Across Artists and Musical Genres.

-The work is to be presented at the [CHR 2024 Conference](https://2024.computational-humanities-research.org/), for full details and discussions see the [Paper Here](https://ceur-ws.org/Vol-3834/paper102.pdf)
+This is the github repository to accompany the **"Greatest Hits Versus Deep Cuts: Exploring Variety in Set-lists Across Artists and Musical Genres"** Research Paper work to be presented at the [CHR 2024 Conference](https://2024.computational-humanities-research.org/), for full details and discussions see the [Paper Here](https://ceur-ws.org/Vol-3834/paper102.pdf)

 ## Interactive Interface

-We are currently working upon an interactive interface of the paper's analysis, to explore the data for yourself [Try out the interface Here](https://edabel.shinyapps.io/setlist-variety/).
+We are currently working upon an interactive interface of the paper's analysis, to explore the data for yourself, try out the interface [Here](https://edabel.shinyapps.io/setlist-variety/).
 In the interface you can explore any of the different artist's in the data set and see how your favourite artists compare with respect to setlist variety.

 ![](images/clipboard-1046187914.png)